fermentedDairy/fd-caches/fd-caches-cdi/readme.md

 ## Preparing Classes For Caching

-Classes and records that will be cached, need to be cached with the []
+Classes and records that will be cached, need to be annotated with the [@Cached](../fd-caches-api/src/main/java/org/fermented/dairy/caches/api/) annotation.

 ## Inserting Objects Into Caches